 This carnivore lived during the Late Jurassic period, a time characterized by a warm, lush climate and diverse vegetation.
 Its diet likely included plant-eating dinosaurs, but some scientists have suggested that it may have also fed on aquatic animals such as fish, turtles, and crocodiles.

-The Ceratosaurus was a bipedal dinosaur, moving on two legs.
+Ceratosaurus was a bipedal dinosaur, moving on two legs.
 This mode of locomotion would have allowed it to move quickly and efficiently in pursuit of prey.
-It also would have given the Ceratosaurus an advantage in hunting, as it could use its forelimbs to grasp and hold onto prey.
+It could also have given it an advantage in hunting, as it could use its forelimbs to grasp and hold onto prey.

 Interesting Points about Ceratosaurus